 3. Check that you haven’t claimed for personal expenses

-If you have any expenses that you’ve put on your Coconut account that are actually personal expenses, make sure you update the category on these to “Personal” to make sure they aren’t included in your total allowable expenses for your tax return.
+If you have any expenses that are actually personal expenses, make sure you update the category on these to “Personal” to make sure they aren’t included in your total allowable expenses for your tax return.